How to Record & Transcribe a Lecture

 • Do it yourself

-• Use Transcribe
+• Use the Transcribe app or online editor

 • Export it in your preferred format (including DOCX and PDF)